therazahussain/Blog-Website/README.md

 # Blog-Website
-This is Blog Application made with the help of Node, Express, MongoDB, EJS where the user can write their Blog.
+This is Blog Application made with the help of Node, Express, MongoDB and EJS, where the user can write their Blog.

 ### Output
 #### HomePage